MustafaUtkuAydogdu/UCatchYourCourse/group/atun_melis_log.md

 Below is a record of my own work for the project.
 This page will be submitted together with the rest of the repository, in partial fulfillment of the CS102 course requirements.

 ****
+### 18.04.2020
+****
+We talked about how we will do our project, what tools we will use, etc. We also divided the work between oour group members.

 ### 25.04.2020
 ****
 This week I started to learn Android Studio basics.
 I will continue to improve myself about it.